-Data is Measured More Effectively
+Digital Data Can Be Measured More Effectively

-A Potentially Larger (and More Personal) Reach
+A Potentially Larger, More Personal Reach

 When comparing the difference between traditional marketing and digital marketing, the latter is untouchable for its ability to communicate brand/messaging, worldwide if needed.
 The ability to correctly, and successfully target your demographic is crucial to your campaign’s success.
 For digital marketing, your demographic can range from a local to a global audience, which is something much more difficult to achieve with traditional marketing tactics.
 A billboard is stationed in one place and publications are generally regional, yet the internet is everywhere.
 If there’s a language barrier, most, if not all internet browsers can translate the text instantly.
 This shows marketers that the digital world grants a potential infinite reach to their audience.